NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/Intro.png">
-  <b>Fig. 1 ACEnano intro page</b><br>
+  <b>Fig.1.ACEnano intro page</b><br>
   <br><br>
 </p>

-Fig. 1 *ACEnano intro* page

-2.*ACEnano Protocols* page contains an explanatory paragraph and a scheme on the process of accessing and sharing the protocols, a red button *Add a new protocol* and the list of all added protocols until date labelled on *Protocol type*, *Protocol name* and *Posted*.
+2.*ACEnano Protocols* page contains an explanatory paragraph and a scheme on the process of accessing and sharing the protocols, a red button *Add a new protocol* and the list of all added protocols until date, labelled on *Protocol type*, *Protocol name* and *Posted*.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/ProtocolsPage.png">
-  <b>Fig. 2.
-ACEnano Protocols page</b><br>
+  <b>Fig.2.ACEnano Protocols page</b><br>
   <br><br>
 </p>

-Fig. 2. *ACEnano Protocols* page

 3.By clicking the button *Add a new protocol*, a new page is displayed (Fig. 3.
-Add a new protocol page), containing the description of the different type of protocols (in a questionnaire-like format) which can be added to the database:
+Add a new protocol page), containing the description of the different protocols type (in a questionnaire-like format) which can be added to the database:
   - **Sample Preparation Protocol**
   - **Measurement Protocol**
   - **Data Treatment Protocol**